subodha/next-ssr-ts-swc-mui-sc-example/README.md

 npm run dev
 ```

-:exclamation: May be you will get a error
+:fire: May be you will get a error
 `./node_modules/@mui/system/ThemeProvider/ThemeProvider.js:18:20
 Module not found: Can't resolve '@mui/styled-engine'`

-Please install the `@mui/styled-engine-sc ` manually and re run the development server
+:point_right: Please install the `@mui/styled-engine-sc ` manually and re run the development server

 ```bash
 yarn add @mui/styled-engine-sc